 Commitment fee.Resources committed under all EFFs are subject to a commitment fee levied at the beginning of each 12-month period on amounts that could be drawn in the period (15 basis points for committed amounts up to 200 percent of quota, 30 basis points on committed amounts above 200 percent and up to 1,000 percent of quota and 60 basis points on amounts exceeding 1,000 percent of quota).
 These fees are refunded if the amounts are drawn during the course of the relevant period.
 As a result, if the country borrows the entire amount committed under an EFF, the commitment fee is fully refunded.

 Lending rate.
 The lending rate is tied to the IMF’s market-related interest rate, known as the basic rate of charge, which is itself linked to the Special Drawing Rights (SDR) interest rate.
+Currently the basic rate of charge amounts to the SDR interest rate plus 100 basis points.
 Large loans carry a surcharge of 200 basis points, paid on the amount of credit outstanding above 300 percent of quota.
 If credit remains above 300 percent of quota after three years, this surcharge rises to 300 basis points, and is designed to discourage large and prolonged use of IMF resources.

 Service charge.
 A service charge of 50 basis points is applied on each amount drawn.